Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Introduction

-We are going to describe EEAS with similar terminolgy as used for electromagnetic scattering like teletransmission and radar, with concepts waveguide, carrier wave, and modulation by frequency or wavenumber.
-The target crystal is naturally a wave guide.
+We are going to design the new EEAS with similar terminolgy as used for electromagnetic scattering like teletransmission and radar \cite{Bri04}, with concepts waveguide, carrier-wave, and modulation by varying wavenumber, electronically transient and electromagnetically periodic, respectively.
+The waveguide concept defines the flowchart (a)--(c) of the EEAS theory. (a) The target propagating the incident electron serves as a waveguide for the signal-electron flow.
 A low-energy incident electron excerts spin and charge repulsion about herself, weakening local nuclear screening.
-Resulting additional nuclear attraction contributes negative self-energy $\Sigma$ that scatters the signal electron by her own exchange (X) -correlation (C) potential.
-In transmission electron microscopy (TEM, 200 keV--1 MeV) the signal electron traverses the crystal with speed making the crystal's electron and nuclear interactions seem frozen due to the finite relaxation time of the electron gas.
-Correspondingly, the self-energy tapers off to nothing when crystal's electron gas approaches ground state.
-A pure high-energy signal is guided by an electrostatic mass-and-charge atomic potential, Coulombic and energy invariant that acts as signal carrier wave at all energies above Pauli indistinguishability limit $\sim\!
+Resulting additional nuclear attraction contributes negative self-energy $\Sigma$ that scatters the signal electron by her own exchange-correlation (XC) potential.
+In transmission electron microscopy (TEM, 200 keV--1 MeV) the signal electron traverses the crystal with speed that makes the crystal's gas-electron and nuclear interactions seem frozen due to the finite relaxation time of the electron gas. (b) At very high energy the signal is guided by a Coulombic mass-and-charge potential that is energy invariant and acts as signal carrier potential at energies above Pauli indistinguishability limit $\sim\!
 10$ eV.
-With increasing incidence $E$ the self-energy runs through a minimum about the plasmon threshold $\sim\! -10$ eV at $E \sim\!
-20$ eV; with increase to very high $E$ the self-energy asymptotically approaches zero and gets negligible.
-The XC potential adds to the carrier potential and gives rise to wavenumber modulation of the carrier wave.
+A combined EEAS and KKR design is set up and energy invariant MT spheres are derived. (c) With increasing incident energy $E$ the self-energy runs through a minimum about the plasmon threshold $\sim\! -10$ eV at $E \sim\!
+20$ eV, so as to approach zero at very high $E$ and to become negligible.
+Carrier and XC potential sum up to total EEAS potential, and the XC interaction manifests itself as a transient modulation of the carrier wavenumber $k$.